hello-metropolis/documentation/iac/terraform.md

 Each sandbox deployment will have some properties that vary instance to instance.

-One example is that a workspace may have many different sandboxes, but `SANDBOX_ID` is a placeholder value you can use to reference the specific sandbox.
-Substitution for `$_METROPOLIS_PLACEHOLDER.SANDBOX_ID` will be replace with the sandbox name.
+One example is that a workspace may have many different sandboxes, but `METROPOLIS_SANDBOX_ID` is a placeholder value you can use to reference the specific sandbox.
+Substitution for `$_METROPOLIS_PLACEHOLDER.METROPOLIS_SANDBOX_ID` will be replace with the sandbox name.

 _Example:_ for a Sandbox with the id of `feature-123` the command `helm install frontend-$_METROPOLIS_PLACEHOLDER.SANDBOX_ID` will evaluate to `helm install frontend-feature-123` in the runtime engine.

+Metropolis allows both built-in placeholders and custom placeholders.
+Built-in placeholders are prefixed with `METROPOLIS_` and are documented [here](/data_model.md).

 **Assets**